 - In general, the American Rescue Plan Act (ARPA) of 2021. - In general, the Consolidated Appropriations Act (CAA), 2021. - The TCJA signed into law on December 22, 2017, made changes to the IRC.
-In general, California R&TC does not conform to the changes.
+In general, the R&TC does not conform to the changes.
 California taxpayers continue to follow the IRC as of the specified date of January 1, 2015, with modifications.
-The following is a non-exhaustive list of the TCJA changes: - The federal modifications to amortization of research and experimental expenditures (IRC Section 174). - The change in method of accounting treatment of S corporation conversions to C corporations. - The application of Subchapter C rules to S corporations. - The expanded definition of IRC Section 179 property for certain depreciable tangible personal property related to furnishing lodging and for qualified real property for improvements to nonresidential real property. - The change to IRC Section 163(j) which limits the business interest deduction. - The repeal of the corporate AMT. - The modifications to the NOL provisions.

-- The modifications to the AMT credit. - The deferral and exclusion of capital gains reinvested or invested in qualified opportunity zone funds. - The exclusion of a patent, invention, model or design, and secret formula or process from the definition of capital asset. - The federal modifications to depreciation limitations on luxury automobiles (IRC Section 280F). - IRC Section 951A, relating to GILTI. - IRC Section 382(n) relating to special rule for certain ownership changes. - The changes to the corporation in control and the issue price for the limitation on deduction of bond premium on repurchase. - The enhanced IRC Section 179 expensing election. - The first-year depreciation deduction allowed for new luxury autos or certain passenger automobiles acquired and placed in service in 2010 through 2024. - The IRS Notice 2008-83 relating to the treatment of deductions under IRC Section 382(h) following an ownership change. - IRC Section 168(k) relating to the bonus depreciation deduction for certain assets. - The decreased estimated tax payments for certain small businesses. - The treatment of the loss from the sale or exchange of certain preferred stock (of Fannie Mae or Freddie Mac). - Exclusion from gross income of certain federal subsidies for prescription drug plans under IRC Section 139A. - Certain environmental remediation expenditures that would otherwise be chargeable to capital accounts may be expensed and taken as a deduction in the year the expense was paid or incurred. - Deduction for corporate donation of scientific property and computer technology. - Decreased capital gains tax rate. - The treatment of Subpart F income. - The IRC passive activity loss rules for real estate activities.
+The following is a non-exhaustive list of the TCJA changes: - The federal modifications to amortization of research and experimental expenditures (IRC Section 174). - The change in method of accounting treatment of S corporation conversions to C corporations. - The expanded definition of IRC Section 179 property for certain depreciable tangible personal property related to furnishing lodging and for qualified real property for improvements to nonresidential real property. - The change to IRC Section 163(j) which limits business interest deduction. - The modifications to the NOL provisions. - The deferral and exclusion of capital gains reinvested or invested in qualified opportunity zone funds. - The exclusion of a patent, invention, model or design, and secret formula or process from the definition of capital asset. - The federal modifications to depreciation limitations on luxury automobiles (IRC Section 280F). - IRC Section 951A, relating to GILTI. - IRC Section 382(n) relating to special rule for certain ownership changes. - The enhanced IRC Section 179 expensing election. - The first-year depreciation deduction allowed for new luxury autos or certain passenger automobiles acquired and placed in service in 2010 through 2024. - The qualified small business stock deferral and gain exclusions under IRC Section 1045 and IRC Section 1202. - The IRS Notice 2008-83 relating to the treatment of deductions under IRC Section 382(h) following an ownership change. - IRC Section 168(k) relating to the bonus depreciation deduction for certain assets. - The decreased holding period for built-in gains. - The decreased estimated tax payments for certain small businesses. - The treatment of the loss from the sale or exchange of certain preferred stock (of Fannie Mae or Freddie Mac). - Exclusion from gross income of certain federal subsidies for prescription drug plans under IRC Section 139A. - Certain environmental remediation expenditures that would otherwise be chargeable to capital accounts may be expensed and taken as a deduction in the year the expense was paid or incurred. - Deduction for corporate donation of scientific property and computer technology. - Decreased capital gains tax rate. - Certain special tax rules relating to ESOPs will not apply with respect to S corporation stock held by the ESOP.
+These include rules relating to certain contributions to ESOPs, the deduction for dividends paid on employer securities, and the rollover of gain on the sale of stock to an ESOP.
+See IRC Sections 404(a)(9) and 404(k) for more information. - The treatment of Subpart F income.